grpc/grpc.io/content/docs/guides/_index.md

 ![Concept Diagram](/img/landing-2.svg)

-gRPC clients and servers can run and talk to each other in a variety of environments - from servers inside Google to your own desktop - and can be written in any of gRPC's supported languages.
+gRPC clients and servers can run and talk to each other in a variety of environments - from servers inside large data centers to your own desktop - and can be written in any of gRPC's supported languages.
 So, for example, you can easily create a gRPC server in Java with clients in Go, Python, or Ruby.
-In addition, the latest Google APIs will have gRPC versions of their interfaces, letting you easily build Google functionality into your applications.

 ### Working with Protocol Buffers

-By default, gRPC uses [Protocol Buffers][], Google’s mature open source mechanism for serializing structured data (although it can be used with other data formats such as JSON).
+By default, gRPC uses [Protocol Buffers][], a mature open source mechanism for serializing structured data originally created by Google (although it can be be used with other data formats, such as JSON).
 Here's a quick intro to how it works.
 If you're already familiar with protocol buffers, feel free to skip ahead to the next section.